Everything you need to know...

 You will have the opportunity to go on a work placement for up to 12 months.

 Students from this course have had work placements with companies such as 3Squared, XLN, Next Retail Ltd, EDF Energy, Wandisco and DB Cargo.
 These placements allow students to put into practice the skills they have developed on the course.

 This course gives you the opportunity to develop practical computing skills by working on live projects for real clients or emulated industry case studies.

 Working in a small team, you will develop industrial-strength solutions to complex industry problems.
-You will get the opportunity to investigate client requirements, design appropriate solutions then implement these as well as test them to ensure they are fit for purpose.
+You will have the opportunity to investigate client requirements, design appropriate solutions, and then implement these as well as testing them to ensure they are fit for purpose.

 The teaching team make use of their research and industry connections for the inclusion of real work scenarios and case studies within the teaching materials of many of the modules.

 This course prepares you for a career in and for:

 - software consultancy

 Previous graduates of this course have gone on to work for companies that include: